POSITIVE MONEY EUROPE’S TEAM

 Adua Dalla Costa

 Adua joined Positive Money Europe in May 2021 as a Research and Policy Intern and then as Policy Officer.
-She supports the Executive Director in formulating policy proposals and helps to bring our research and ideas to policymakers.
-Adua holds a bachelor’s degree in Political Science from the University of Padua and an Erasmus Mundus Joint Master Degree in Global Markets, Local Creativities.
+She supports the Head of Policy in formulating policy proposals and helps to bring our research and ideas to policymakers.
+Adua holds a bachelor’s degree in political science from the University of Padua and an Erasmus Mundus Joint Master in Global Markets, Local Creativities.

 “Money shapes relationships and creates power dynamics.
 The way the system currently works exacerbates inequalities and harms our planet.
-But the rules of the game are not dictated by some divine law, we ourselves can deconstruct and rebuild them in a way that works for all the people.”
+But the rules of the game are not dictated by some divine law — we ourselves can deconstruct and rebuild them in a way that works for all.”

 Jordi Schröder Bosch

-Jordi joined the Positive Money Europe team in March 2022 as a Research and Policy Intern.
+Jordi joined the Positive Money Europe team in March 2022 as a Research and Policy Intern and then as Junior Researcher.
 Jordi holds a BSc in Economics from the Autonomous University of Barcelona and a MA in International Economics from the Berlin School of Economics and Law and the Université Sorbonne Paris-Nord.
-Jordi’s research interests are international economics, monetary policy, and housing.
+Jordi’s research interests are international economics, monetary policy and housing.

 “I believe that we need a deep reform of the Eurozone’s economic governance if we want the European project to be prepared for the challenges of the future.”